improve-ai/python-ranker/README.md

 # Improve AI - Easily Optimize Apps with Reinforcement Learning

 Optimize and personalize your apps with fast AI decisions that get smarter over time.
-Improve AI makes it simple to apply *Reinforcement Learning* to directly optimize revenue, user retention, or any other metric.
+Improve AI makes it simple to apply *reinforcement learning* to directly optimize revenue, user retention, or any other metric.

 The heart of Improve AI is the *which()* statement. *which()* is like an AI if/then statement.